What to Wear to Family Court in Missouri: How Your Appearance Can Impact Your Case

 • Dress slacks and a collared shirt

-• Blazer or suit jacket (recommended)
+• Blazer or suit jacket (optional but recommended)

 • Polished, closed-toe shoes